ExpediaGroup/styx/docs/developer-guide/api-overview.md

 The type signature illustrates other facts about the content stream:

 * Return type of `Eventual` shows that `aggregate` is asynchronous.
+  We can see that `aggregate` is asynchronous by its return type, `Eventual`.
-  Obviously because it needs to wait for all of the byte stream to be fully available.
+  This is because it needs to wait for all of the byte stream to be fully available.

 * The `maxContentBytes` sets an upper limit for the aggregated message body.
-This acts as a safety valve protecting Styx from exhausting heap in face of very long message bodies, or perhaps from denial of service attacks.
+This acts as a safety valve, protecting Styx from exhausting the heap memory when very long message bodies are received.
   If the limit is reached, the conversion fails with `ContentOverflowException`.

 Call the `stream` method to convert an immutable `HttpRequest`